TUD-INF-IAI-MCI/BrailleIO/README.md

 ##### IBrailleIOContentChangedEventSupplier

-Allows for listeners to get informed if the content of a view range was changed.
+Allows listeners to get informed if the content of a view range was changed.

 ##### IBrailleIOPropertiesChangedEventSupplier

-Allows for listeners to get informed if properties of a view rage, such as scrolling, or zooming values, has been changed.
+Allows listeners to get informed if properties of a view rage, such as scrolling, or zooming values, has been changed.

 ##### IBrailleIORendererInterfaces